-This country-specific Q&A provides an overview to Private Client laws and regulations that may occur in Liechtenstein.
+This country-specific Q&A provides an overview of Private Client laws and regulations applicable in Liechtenstein.

 Which factors bring an individual within the scope of tax on income and capital gains?

 Resident individuals are taxed on their worldwide income.
 If wealth is subject to wealth tax, effective income on wealth is tax exempt with the exception of property capital gains on Liechtenstein properties.
 However, income from foreign businesses and foreign immovable property is tax exempt.

 Non-residents are taxed on Liechtenstein employment income and Liechtenstein income such as income from Liechtenstein business and Liechtenstein immovable property.
 If gross income is higher than CHF 200’000 non-residents have to file ordinary tax returns.

 Residence is given either in case of domicile in Liechtenstein or in case of habitual abode in Liechtenstein.

 Married couples are assessed jointly.
 However, upon application a separate assessment is possible.